 Ph.D., University of South Carolina (2009)

 Professor Terry came to Clemson University in 2009.
-As an economic geographer with core interests in labor and tourism, his work has detailed the recruitment and treatment of seafarers in the cruise industry.
-His current research examines work in local/organic food movements including the use of tourists as volunteers on farms.
-At Clemson, his classes include World Regional Geography, Economic Geography, Tourism Geography, Food Geographies, and Geography of Latin America and the Caribbean.
+As an economic geographer with core interests in labor and tourism, his early work detailed the recruitment and treatment of seafarers in the cruise industry.
+His most recently published research examines work in local/organic food movements including the use of tourists as volunteers on farms.
+Currently he is working at a project that examines the use of international guest workers and the role of temporary work visas in meeting labor shortages in the hotel and resort industry around the Carolinas.
+At Clemson, his classes include World Regional Geography, Economic Geography, Tourism Geography, Food & Society, and Geography of Latin America and the Caribbean.

 Selected Professional Works

 Terry, W.C.
 (2014) "The Perfect Worker: Discursive makings of Filipinos in the workplace hierarchy of the globalized cruise industry".
 Social and Cultural Geography.
 15(1): 73-93.

 Terry, W. (2014) Solving labor problems and building capacity in sustainable agriculture through volunteer tourism.
 Annals of Tourism Research.
 49: 94-107.

 Terry, W. C. (2011) “Geographic limits to global labor market flexibility: The human resources paradox of the cruise industry”.
 Geoforum.
 42 (6): 660-670.

 Mitchell, J. T. and W. C. Terry.
 (2011).
 "Contesting Pisco: Chile, Peru, and the Politics of Trade."
 The Geographical Review.
 101 (4): 518-536.

 Terry, W.C.
 (2009) “Working on the Water: On Legal Space and Seafarer Protection in the Cruise Industry”.
 Economic Geography.
 85 (4): 463-482.